-Ms. Skillman, 65, was elected to the Board in 2013.
-She is a member of the Compensation and Management Development Committee and of the Enterprise Risk Committee.
-Ms. Skillman serves as CEO of Radius Indiana, an economic development regional partnership which represents Crawford, Daviess, Dubois, Greene, Lawrence, Martin, Orange, and Washington Counties in South Central Indiana.
-She currently serves as co-chair of the Indiana Bicentennial Commission.
+Ms. Skillman, 67, was elected to the Board in 2013 and serves as the Company's Lead Director.
+She is Chairperson of the Corporate Governance and Nominating Committee and is a member of the Compensation and Management Development Committee and the Finance and Corporate Development Committee.
+Ms. Skillman currently serves as Chairman of the Board for Radius Indiana, an economic development regional partnership which represents Crawford, Daviess, Dubois, Greene, Lawrence, Martin, Orange, and Washington Counties in South Central Indiana.
+She previously served as Senior Advisor of Radius Indiana from July 2016 to December 2016 and she served as CEO of Radius Indiana from February 2013 to July 2016.
+She serves as an advisor for Bowen Center for Public Affairs, Ball State University.

-Ms. Skillman served as the 49th Lieutenant Governor of the State of Indiana from 2005 to 2013 where in addition to her legislative duties she was responsible for leading the Office of Tourism Development, Energy Group and Indiana Housing and Community Development Authority.
+Ms. Skillman served as the 49th Lieutenant Governor of the State of Indiana from 2005 to 2013 where in addition to her legislative duties as President of the Indiana Senate, she was responsible for leading the Office of Tourism Development, Energy Group and Indiana Housing and Community Development Authority.
 She chaired the Indiana Counter Terrorism and Security Council, the intergovernmental entity responsible for homeland security.
 She also served as the Secretary of Agriculture and Rural Development under the state's Department of Agriculture and Office of Rural Affairs.